Medically reviewed by Kristin Hall, FNP

 We’ve provided more information about the sexual side effects listed above in our full guide to antidepressants and sexual side effects.

 Your risk of experiencing side effects can vary based on a range of factors, including the specific type of SSRI you’re prescribed.
 For example, according to an article published in The Mental Health Cliniciansome SSRIs, such as paroxetine (Paxil), are more likely to cause sexual side effects than others.

 Many side effects from SSRIs develop during the first few weeks of treatment.
 If you experience persistent side effects after using an SSRI for several months, it’s best to talk to your healthcare provider.
 They may be able to suggest a different medication that’s better suited to you.

-While SSRIs generally aren’t as likely to cause dependence as benzodiazepines, some people may experience withdrawal symptoms if they stop using SSRIs suddenly.
-This is referred to as antidepressant discontinuation syndrome.
+While SSRIs generally aren’t as likely to cause dependence as benzodiazepines, some people may experience withdrawal symptoms if they stop using SSRIs suddenly, according to an article published in the Canadian Medical Association Journal.

 If you suddenly stop taking an SSRI, you may experience the following symptoms, typically over the course of several weeks:

 To avoid antidepressant discontinuation syndrome, it’s important that you talk to your healthcare provider before making any changes to your use of SSRIs.

 Finally, SSRIs and other types of antidepressants may potentially contribute to an increased risk of suicidal thousands and/or behavior in people under the age of 24, according to an article published in the journal, StatPearls.